ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 8 additional random characters in the input.
-Even without the salt the effort to create even one lookup table would be hard to justify because chances are high you cannot reuse it to attack another target, they might be using a different hash function or combine two of them.
+Even without the salt the effort to create even one lookup table would be hard to justify because chances are high you cannot reuse it to attack another target, they might be using a different hash function or combine two or more of them.

 The same goes for [Rainbow Tables](https://en.wikipedia.org/wiki/Rainbow_table).
 A random salt included with the password would have to be incorporated